 They haven’t quite managed to reach the Diego Maradona-inspired glory days of the late 1980s and early 90s, but Napoli have consistently competed towards the top end of the Serie A table over the past decade.

-Although their wait to land a third Serie A title is now in its 32nd year, Napoli have often been the side closest to Italy’s dominant force Juventus, securing four second-place finishes in recent years as well as winning a couple of Coppa Italia trophies.
+However, their wait to land a third Serie A title is within touching distance, before the 2022/23 campaign Napoli have often been the side closest to Italy’s dominant force Juventus, securing four second-place finishes in recent years as well as winning a couple of Coppa Italia trophies.

 Their renaissance in Italian football started to gather pace during the 2010/11 season when a team spearheaded by the exciting attacking trio of Marek Hamsik, Edinson Cavani and Ezequiel Lavezzi tore opposition defences to shreds.